Massachusetts Comedian Facing Possible Charges After Hitting Golf Ball In Yellowstone National Park

 If convicted, Adams faces up to six months in prison and a $5,000 fine.

-“I want to do everything I can to use my platform to enforce the message to do things the right way in our national parks and really respect that land, and don’t ever hit a golf ball there,” Adams said.MORE NEWS: 'Sitting On A Time Bomb': Cambridge Housing Authority Residents Sound Alarms About Lack Of AC
+“I want to do everything I can to use my platform to enforce the message to do things the right way in our national parks and really respect that land, and don’t ever hit a golf ball there,” Adams said.MORE NEWS: Large Turnout Expected At Wake For Worcester Police Officer Manny Familia

 At the same time, he’s already planning another trip.
 He wants to go to Europe next year to hit a golf ball in every country in 30 days.
 He said this time, he’ll make sure to pick up every ball he hits.